Niikelion/lithium-ui/Documentation~/ui.lithium.md

 ## Helper functions

 Since c# does not allow global functions, Lithium cannot provide functions like `Text` or `WithState` directly.
-Fortunately, it can be achieved by static using statements, so for your convenience, all important helper functions are provided in corresponding static classes.
+Fortunately, it can be achieved by static using statements.
+For your convenience, all important helper functions are provided in corresponding static classes.
 To include all functions available, paste this into your code:
 ```csharp
 using static UI.Li.Common.Common;